DataTechster/3MTT-Capstone-Project/README.md

 ## Author

-Built by Olaide as part of the 3MTT NextGen Cohort capstone project.
+Built by Olaide Olabode as part of the 3MTT NextGen Cohort capstone project.